• The Age Schools Summit

 Shaping the Future of Education in Victoria

-Join leading educators, policymakers, and industry experts at The Age Schools Summit 2025, where we tackle the most pressing challenges and opportunities in Victoria’s education landscape.
+Join leading educators, policymakers, and thought leaders at The Age Schools Summit 2025, where we tackle the most pressing challenges and opportunities in Victoria’s education landscape.

 Through insightful keynotes, expert panels, and dynamic discussions, this summit provides a platform to unite Australia’s top educators and explore innovative solutions, policy updates, and evidence-backed approaches to enhance student outcomes.